 “Our home is somewhat in the manner of an English country home – with the exception of my bedroom.
 The drapes are colourful, the walls are covered with pictures, the carpets are worn, and, I regret to say, a bit chewed.
 We have two poodles., Tosca and Baba, a Siamese cat who is a terrible bore, and an alley cat named Tinkerbelle who’s divine.
 The animals, and the boys, own the house.”

-Although Graham Lord revealed that in later years when the marriage had thoroughly soured, the couple maintained separate bedrooms, it was in fact nothing new.
-From the very start Hjördis wanted a room of her own, to reflect her personal tastes, somewhere beyond David’s control.
+Although Graham Lord revealed that the couple maintained separate bedrooms in later years when the marriage had thoroughly soured, it was in fact nothing new.
+From the very start Hjördis wanted somewhere of her own, to reflect her personal tastes, beyond David’s control.

 “David is house-proud.
 He has several exquisite Regency antiques that he brought from England with him, a Chippendale table and some fine old mahogany and satinwood.
 When we were first married I had two standard poodles who loved nothing better than a tasty tidbit of satinwood.
 David stood it for two years, proving his love for me.
 Then one day he said, ‘Those dogs have got to go.’
 And off they went to a happy home full of good strong Early American furniture.”